santedb/dev-doc/developers/server-plugins/service-definitions/record-matching-provider.md

-Record Matching Provider (IRecordMatchingService in SanteDB.Core.Api)
+`IRecordMatchingService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service that performs record matching and classification